caringbridge/caringbridge.github.io/_posts/2014-06-16-database-patterns.markdown

 When designing a Web application, one of the most important architectural decisions you need to make concerns database abstraction.
-Slinging a bunch of arbitrary database queries around leads to a yucky, untestable, and unmaintainable mess, so most projects these days have a layer that translates between records in your datastore and objects used in your app.
+Slinging a bunch of arbitrary database queries around leads to a yucky, untestable, and unmaintainable mess, so most projects have a layer that translates between records in your datastore and objects used in your app.

 Martin Fowler, in [Patterns of Enterprise Architecture][paa], describes two